DylanKojiCheslin/linearSystemSolver/README.md

 ## convert into augmented matrix notation

-the intrenal workings of the codebase will be a wrapper object w/utils around a array that is the state data storage in the form of augmented matrix notation. there will be a static method to convert arrays of strings.
+the internal workings will be a wrapper object w/utils around a array that is the state data storage in the form of augmented matrix notation. there will be a static method to convert arrays of strings.

 ```javascript
 let theSystemAnArrayOfStrings = [